 Download the Bulk Water Supply Code (PDF, 260.4KB).

 Note: Figures are based on Seqwater’s advice of the average household water use of 156 kL of water a year (equivalent to 2.53 people using 169 litres a day each).

 In June 2015, the Queensland Government announced SEQ bulk water prices for 1 July 2015 to 30 June 2018.
-These prices were set in accordance with the State Government's 10 year price path policy and the QCA’s recommendations.
+These prices were set in accordance with the State Government's 10 year price path policy and the recommendations of the Queensland Competition Authority (QCA).